5 World Trade Center (1972–2001)

 5 World Trade Center, also known as the Northeast Plaza Building, was a nine-story building in Lower Manhattan in New York City.
 Part of the World Trade Center complex, it opened in March 1972.
-The building was damaged during the September 11 attacks and later demolished.
-Its former site is now the location of the World Trade Center Transportation Hub and the proposed 2 World Trade Center.
+The building was damaged during the September 11 attacks and was later demolished.
+The former site is now the location of the World Trade Center Transportation Hub and the proposed 2 World Trade Center.

 History

 5 World Trade Center (5 WTC) was originally a steel-framed nine-story low-rise office building built in 1970–72 at New York City's World Trade Center.
 The building was designed by Minoru Yamasaki and Emery Roth & Sons.
 The structure was 118 ft tall and had a black exterior.
 The building was L-shaped and occupied the northeast corner of the World Trade Center site.
 Overall dimensions were 330 by 420 ft, with an average area of 120,000 sqft per floor.
 It hosted a police desk.

 The Chambers Street and World Trade Center subway stations were located directly east of the building, and one exit to the station was available through the lobby.
 The building's remaining underground concourse space housed The Mall at the World Trade Center.
 The largest Borders in New York City spread across three floors of 5 World Trade Center, on the corner of the building adjacent to the intersection of Church and Vesey Street.

 In 1984, artist Joanna Gilman Hyde painted the 10000 sqft canvas titled "Self Organizing Galaxy" on the roof of 5 World Trade Center, a temporary art exhibit.
 It took eight days to paint and was signed on October 10, 1984.